-Action COS-2.3.1: Review applications for the extraction and processing of mineral resources for consistency with the Santa Maria General Plan, and compliance with the State Surface Mining and Reclamation Act of 1975 and the City of Santa Maria Surface Mining Ordinance (Municipal Code Chapter 47).
+Action COS-2.3.1: Review applications for the extraction and processing of mineral resources for consistency with the Santa Maria General Plan, and compliance with the State Surface Mining and Reclamation Act of 1975 and the City of Santa Maria Surface Mining Ordinance ([Municipal Code](#) Chapter 47 of ~~Title 12 of the Municipal Code~~).

 Action COS-2.3.2: Update the City's Surface Mining Ordinance to require operators and new mineral extraction uses to develop plans for post-extraction land rehabilitation to restore the natural environment after mineral operations cease.
-Such post-extraction rehabilitation plans must, at a minimum, meet the requirements set forth by State law.
+Such post-extraction rehabilitation plans must, at a minimum, meet the requirements set forth by ~~st~~ate law.